rclex/rclex_docker/README.md

 We highly recommend using Humble version because the previous ROS 2 distributions have already reached EOL.
 In particular, we have decided to stop supporting Dashing due to compatibility with Rclex code.

+### Policy for versions maintenance

+First of all, please understand that we do not maintain this repository and Rclex at all times due to our limited development resource,,,

+For Elixir, the version one earlier than the latest is considered as the "latest" version of this repository and Rclex.
+The subminor is assigned to the latest (last) version.
+Therefore, when 1.18 is already released, this repository's "latest" Elixir is 1.17.3.
+For Erlang/OTP, we select the corresponding one.

+The Docker images are maintained to support previous and later versions from "latest".
+For the previous version, the OTP version is lowered by one.
+For the later version, we do not always keep up with the latest Elixir releases.

+It's hard to decide which LTS ROS distribution should be the "latest" one,,, We generally choose the most popular ones in the community at the time.
+However, please feel free to ask us if you want to use a newer distribution with Rclex for your project development.
+We do not actively support STS ROS Distribution.
+If Rclex works with only minor changes, we will support them, but if it is too much work, we will skip it.

 ### Experimental versions

 The following versions are not supported yet and are used as CI targets for Rclex, but these images have been published to Docker Hub for the future.